molecule-generator-collection/ChemTSv2/README.md

   <img src="https://github.com/molecule-generator-collection/ChemTSv2/blob/master/img/logo.png" width="95%">
 </div>

-This repository is a refined and extended version of [ChemTS[1]](https://www.tandfonline.com/doi/full/10.1080/14686996.2017.1401424).
+ChemTSv2 is a refined and extended version of [ChemTS[1]](https://www.tandfonline.com/doi/full/10.1080/14686996.2017.1401424).
 The original implementation is available at https://github.com/tsudalab/ChemTS.

+It provides:

+- easy-to-run interface by using only a configuration file
+- easy-to-define framework for users' any reward function, molecular filter, and tree policy
+- various usage examples in the GitHub repository

 [1] X. Yang, J. Zhang, K. Yoshizoe, K. Terayama, and K. Tsuda, "ChemTS: An Efficient Python Library for de novo Molecular Generation", Science and Technology of Advanced Materials, Vol.18, No.1, pp.972-976, 2017.